AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 "Sub-Spacecraft Point" Solution Steps
 ----------------------------------------

-The spiceypy.subpnt routine
-("`cspice/src/cspice/subpnt_c.c") can be    used to compute the sub-observer point and the vector from the observer    to that point with a single call.
-To determine this point as the closest    point on the Phoebe ellipsoid, the" method' argument has to be set to 'NEAR POINT: ELLIPSOID'.
-For our case the
-\`target' is 'PHOEBE', the target body-fixed frame is 'IAU_PHOEBE', and the observer is 'CASSINI'.
+The :py:func:`spiceypy.spiceypy.subpnt` routine can be used to compute the sub-observer point and the vector from the observer to that point with a single call.
+To determine this point as the closest point on the Phoebe ellipsoid, the 'method' argument has to be set to 'NEAR POINT: ELLIPSOID'.
+For our case the 'target' is 'PHOEBE', the target body-fixed frame is 'IAU_PHOEBE', and the observer is 'CASSINI'.

-Since the s/c is close to Phoebe, light time does not need to be taken into account and, therefore, the \`abcorr' argument can be set to 'NONE'.
+Since the s/c is close to Phoebe, light time does not need to be taken into account and, therefore, the 'abcorr' argument can be set to 'NONE'.

 In order for spiceypy.subpnt to compute the nearest point location, a